A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors

 Sensor-based activity recognition is one of the research fields of Pervasive Computing developed with enormous speed and success by industry and science and influencing medicine, sports, industry, and therefore the daily lives of many people.
 However, current available smart devices are mostly capable of detecting periodic activities like simple locomotions.
-In order to recognize more complex activities a multimodal sensor input, such as \cite{roggen2010collecting}, and more complex recognition models are needed.
+In order to recognize more complex activities a multimodal sensor input, such as \citep{roggen2010collecting}, and more complex recognition models are needed.
 Many of the published datasets are made in controlled laboratory environments.
 Such data does not have the same characteristics and patterns as data recorded in-the-wild.
-Data that belongs to similar classes but is recorded in an uncontrolled versus controlled environment can differ significantly since it contains more contextual information \cite{mekruksavanich2021recognition}.
-Furthermore, study participants tend to control their movements more while being monitored \cite{friesen2020all}.
+Data that belongs to similar classes but is recorded in an uncontrolled versus controlled environment can differ significantly since it contains more contextual information \citep{mekruksavanich2021recognition} .
+Furthermore, study participants tend to control their movements more while being monitored \citep{friesen2020all}.
 The recording of long-term and real-world data is a tedious, time-consuming, and therefore a non-trivial task.
 Researchers have various motivations to record such datasets but the technical hurdles are still high and problems during the annotation process occur regularly.

-With regards to Human Activity Recognition (HAR), recording a long-term dataset always presents the researcher with the problem of developing a methodology that, on one hand, allows precise labels and, on the other hand, does not unnecessarily burden or disturb the study participants.
-Relying only on self-recall methods, like writing an activity diary, e.g. \cite{zhao2013healthy}, can result in imprecise time indications that do not necessarily correspond to the actual time periods of an activity.
-Such incorrectly or noisy labeled data \cite{natarajan2013learning} leads a trained model that is less capable of detecting activities reliably, due to unwanted temporal dependencies learned by wrongly annotated patterns \cite{bock2022investigating}.
+In Human Activity Recognition research, capturing long-term datasets presents a challenge: balancing precise labeling with minimal participant burden.
+Sole reliance on self-recall methods, like activity diaries e.g., \citep{zhao2013healthy}, often leads to imprecise time indications that may not accurately reflect actual activity duration.
+Such incorrectly or noisy labeled data later on leads to a trained model that is less capable of detecting activities reliably \citep{natarajan2013learning}, due to unwanted temporal dependencies learned by wrongly annotated patterns \citep{bock2022investigating}.